Well Child Tamariki Ora checks

 Sometimes it might be the staff that notice something first.
 If they notice any hearing, vision or other health issues they may suggest that you take your child for a Well Child check.

-If your child needs to be referred to a doctor, specialist or special education support your Well Child Tamariki Ora service will make that referral for you.
+If your child needs to be referred to a doctor, specialist or learning support your Well Child Tamariki Ora service will make that referral for you.